Call Center or Virtual Environment?

 With that in mind, the virtual labor pool generally has broader skillsets and stronger and more varied language capabilities.

-With a virtual environment, it is also possible to pull together a large number of virtual team members in a short period of time, such as for a telethon or an event lasting only a few hours/days.
+With a virtual environment, it is also possible to pull together a large number of virtual team members in a short period, such as for a telethon or an event lasting only a few hours/days.

 Elite Contact Centers to Meet Your Business Needs